jamietre/iter8/README.md

 ### immutability by design

 Internally, iter8 handles everything as a sequence, and defers all queries for non-value-producing operations.
-All sequences are immutable naturally - you only access elements during processing, and not entire sets.
+Sequences are immutable naturally - you only access elements during processing, and not entire sets.
+You can't change them by adding or removing elements, you can only create new ones by transforming them.

 ### interop with `Map`, `Set`, `Array`, and `immutable` data structures